ShadowByte0411/PeraheraPath/README.md

 This project empowers users to make informed travel decisions, avoiding delays and enjoying the cultural richness of Sri Lanka without the stress of navigating through festival congestion.

 ### Key Features
-  * **📍 Map-Based Route Planning:** Computes the fastest path between any two districts using an A\* search algorithm.
+  * ** Map-Based Route Planning:** Computes the fastest path between any two districts using an A\* search algorithm.
-  * **⚠️ Dynamic Disruption Warnings:** Alerts users to potential delays by factoring in active festivals, road closures, and real-time congestion estimates.
+  * ** Dynamic Disruption Warnings:** Alerts users to potential delays by factoring in active festivals, road closures, and real-time congestion estimates.
-  * **💰 Real-World Cost Estimation:** Calculates estimated travel time, total distance, and fuel expenses for the journey.
+  * ** Real-World Cost Estimation:** Calculates estimated travel time, total distance, and fuel expenses for the journey.
-  * **🕌 Cultural Data Integration:** Utilizes a centralized JSON database of major Sri Lankan festivals, their schedules, and their impact on traffic.
+  * ** Cultural Data Integration:** Utilizes a centralized JSON database of major Sri Lankan festivals, their schedules, and their impact on traffic.
-  * **🖥️ User-Friendly Visualization:** Provides an intuitive web interface for planning trips and visualizing the final route and warnings on an interactive map.
+  * ** User-Friendly Visualization:** Provides an intuitive web interface for planning trips and visualizing the final route and warnings on an interactive map.

 ## Technology Stack
 This project is built with a modern, lightweight technology stack:
   * **Backend:** **Python** with the **Flask** framework
-  * **Frontend:** **HTML5**, **CSS3**, and vanilla **JavaScript**
+  * **Frontend:** **HTML**, **CSS**, and **JavaScript**
   * **Mapping Library:** **Leaflet.js** for interactive map visualization
   * **Data Storage:** **JSON** for the festival and road network database